waxx567/Dell/resume projects/flask_website/NOTES.md

 # Notes

-## How to create this app from scratch
+## How to create this application from scratch

-open anaconda prompt
-go to the root folder
+- Go to the root folder.
-activate the virtual environment and select Python interpreter Make sure pip is current: `python -m pip install --upgrade pip` Run `python -m pip install flask` create app.py python -m flask run open localhost:5000 in browser
+- Activate the virtual environment and select a Python interpreter.
+- Make sure pip is current: `python -m pip install --upgrade pip`.
+- Run `python -m pip install flask`.
+- Create app.py file in root folder.
+- Run `python -m flask run` to open the Flask application.
+- Go to localhost:5000 in your browser to view the Flask application.

-## How I run this app on my dell 5480
+## How I run this application on my Dell 5480

-open anaconda prompt
-go to ./OneDrive/Documents/GitHub/resume projects/flask_website
+- Open Anaconda Prompt.
+- Go to `./OneDrive/Documents/GitHub/resume projects/flask_website`.
-`conda activate out312`
+- Activate virtual environment: `conda activate out312`.
-`python -m flask run`
+- Open Flask application: `python -m flask run`.
-open localhost:5000 in browser
+- View application at localhost:5000 in browser.